AzMoo/python-decouple-aws/README.rst

     :alt: Latest PyPI version

-*Pytho Decouple AWS* helps you to organize and access sensitive information on AWS Secrets Manager.
+*Python Decouple AWS* helps you to organize and access sensitive information on AWS Secrets Manager.

 It also makes it easy for you to:

 #.
-Do not repeat the boto3 boiler place code;
+Not repeat the boto3 boilerplate code;
 #.
 Define default values;
 #.
 Use os.environ as fall back;